rafaelbrutti/MVA/Kernel Methods/Kaggle/README.md

 ### Testing
 1. Clone this repository.
 2. Unzip the file "dataset.zip"
 3. Run "python start.py" in the shell.
-This will generate "Yte.csv" predictions in the "result" directory.

-3bis.
-You can also run the notebook "notebook.ipynb".
+This will generate "Yte.csv" predictions in the "result" directory. <br> You can also run the notebook "notebook.ipynb".

 ### Methods